MagnusTiberius/kiosk/README.md

 kiosk
 =====

-A kiosk application I am working on for home to display arriving trains.
-Focused on running on a Raspberry Pi.
+A small application that displays the upcoming arrival information from TriMet in Portland, OR.
+I am targeting this application to function in full-screen running on a Raspberry Pi.